pablo-chacon/dede-protocol/README.md

    Indexers, explorers, and SDKs will follow the official deployment.

 3. **Sustainability**
-   The immutable protocol fee funds maintenance without affecting platform economics.
+   The immutable Protocol Fee funds maintenance without affecting platform economics.

 ---